billarin1420/Getting-and-Cleaning-Data-Project/Coursera_Getting and Cleaning Data_Project-Codebook_ed1.md

 #Coursera Getting and Cleaning Data: Codebook
-It is the codebook for the course project ìGetting and Cleaning Dataî.
+It is the codebook for the course project ‚ÄúGetting and Cleaning Data‚Äù.
 ##1.
 Source Data Set
-Description below about the source data set information for the project was literally taken from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Description below about the source raw data for the project was literally taken from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 The project data set can be found at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Output: Tidy Datasets
 Source datasets went through several transformations getting at the end two tidy data sets, final_set and final_set_averages, following lines explained the insight on the different transformation conducted on the source data.